Operational Guidance (below) sets out how the Government expect the free childcare / early education entitlements to be delivered.

 Parents / carers can get the entitlement from the term after their child's 3rd birthday.

-Childcare Choices have published social media resources and a provider communication toolkit (see below) that providers can use to promote the 30 hour entitlement.
+Childcare Choices have published a communication toolkit for providers (see below) to promote the 30 hour entitlement.

 2 Year Old Offer